hashkat/hashkat/docs/input.md

 Input *true* into *use_barabasi* for a simulation of the [Barabasi-Albert model](http://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) when using a twitter-preferential, preferential-entity, or twitter (that implements either of the two previous) follow models.
 Input *false* to prevent this.

+#### Barabasi Connections

 ```python
 barabasi_connections: # number of connections we want to make when use_barabassi == true
   100
 ```

 *barabasi_connections* outline the number of follows an entity will make when added to the network when *use_barabassi == true*.
 For a classic Barabasi-Albert model, set this value equal to 1.
-For a non-classic Barabasi-Albert model, set this value another value greater than 1.
+For a non-classic Barabasi-Albert model, set this value to another value greater than 1.

+#### Barabasi Exponent

 ```python
 barabasi_exponent: